gvwilson/thirdbit/_posts/2015/2015-08-12-publishing-metadata-and-the-curve.md

 </p>
 <blockquote>
   <p>
-    ...the problem is that
+    …the problem is that
-    data citation formats are still being sorted out and there is no single formula that is the "one true way" to make them...
-    The problem that you're encountering,
+    data citation formats are still being sorted out and there is no single formula that is the "one true way" to make them… The problem that you're encountering,
     that Creators cannot be tagged with types like Contributors, is a problem within every schema I've encountered.